JaRutkowski/eLibrary/elibrary-micro/README.md

     of the following pattern: `%d{HH:mm:ss.SSS}, "trace": "%X{X-B3-TraceId:-}", [%thread] %-5level %logger{36} - %msg%n`,
-  * 'General' file: `<appender name="FILE" class="ch.qos.logback.core.FileAppender">` - for general purposes, set to DEBUG level, of the following pattern: `%date %level [%thread] %logger{10} [%file:%line] %msg%n`, once the server is started the new file with current timestamp and `jfs-operations-` prefix is created,
+  * 'General' file: `<appender name="FILE" class="ch.qos.logback.core.FileAppender">` - for general purposes, set to DEBUG level, of the following pattern: `%date %level [%thread] %logger{10} [%file:%line] %msg%n`, once the server is started the new file with current timestamp and `elibrary-micro-` prefix is created,
   * 'Time' file: `<appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">` - for REST method diagnosing purposes,
     set to INFO level, of the following pattern: `%date %level [%thread] "trace": [%X{X-B3-TraceId:-}] %msg%n`, once the server is started the new file with current timestamp and `time-` prefix is created.